 If you already have a pet hair roller like the one below, it can double up as a clothes hair remover too.
-It works brilliantly at removing pet hair from furnishings but I have also found it works on clothing.
+It works brilliantly at removing pet hair from furnishings and carpets but I have also found it works on clothing.
 I find it a little bit clunky to use on small items of clothing, a clothes brush or a lint roller is better.

 How to use your vacuum to remove cut hair

 If you have a vacuum designed for picking up pet hair it will probably have a small pet hair attachment which should work just as well on cut human hair.

 Here is the attachment I have for my Miele Cat & Dog vacuum and it works very well for removing hair on clothing as well as furnishings.
 As long as you put it on low suction it works fine on smaller items of clothing.